howtographql/howtographql/content/backend/graphql-scala/4-deferred_resolvers.md

 </Instruction>

 Such resolver have to be passed into the `Executor` to make it available for use.
-As you can see, we use the same fetcher in two fields, in the first example we're providing only single id and expecting one, optional object (`deferOpt` function).
-In the second case we're providing a list of ids and expecting a sequence of objects (`deferSeq`).

 <Instruction>